Living with HIV

 What is the connection between HIV and substance use?

-• Substance use can harm the health of a person with HIV.
-Specifically, drug and alcohol use can weaken the immune system and damage the liver.
+• The use of recreational drugs and alcohol can weaken the immune system and damage the liver.

 How does substance use increase the risk of getting HIV?